Ionitium/filesystem/docs/writefileappend.md

 : Filename path

 __content__
-: A dato to add on top of file
+: A data to add on top of file

 __buffer__
 : A buffer when writing a file.
 If specified it will stop to specified length in bytes.